deeppavlov/DeepPavlov/docs/features/models/neural_ranking.rst

     python -m deeppavlov install paraphraser_bert

-To train the model on the `paraphraser.ru`_ dataset one can use the following code in python:
+To train the model on the `paraphraser.ru`_ dataset one can use the following code in Python:

 .. code:: python